96boards/website/_posts/2018/11/2018-11-01-up-and-running-with-the-secure96-tpm.md

 # **Troubleshooting**

 In order to create the /dev/tpm0 instance, the tpm_spi_tis kernel driver has to complete its initialisation successfully.
 This requires a large number of SPI bus transactions between the host and the TPM chip.
 If you have access to a logic analyser, you can follow along, or alternatively you can instrument the low level SPI driver in the kernel.
+I've posted the annotated SPI traffic [here](http://people.linaro.org/~bill.fletcher/Up_and_running_with_the_Secure96_TPM/).

 You can expect to see the log message in dmesg:
 ```
 [    1.159875] tpm tpm0: A TPM error (256) occurred continue selftest
 [    1.159912] tpm tpm0: starting up the TPM manually
 ```
 This is normal according to previous Infineon documentation<sup>[3]</sup>.
-My suspicion is that the driver mis-interprets the V-bit in the return code from the TPM as an error.
+THis is an RC_Initialize (0x100) caused by missing TPM2_Startup, which should be issued by the boot firmware.
+It's not an error - as you can also see in the next line "starting up the TPM manually" (thanks to Peter Huewe of Infineon for this).

 There is a potential TPM reset issue with the mezzanine.The TPM reset line is connected to a GPIO rather than a reset circuit.
 I didn’t ultimately see problems with this, but if the TPM doesn’t respond sensibly to the driver initialization attempts, it’s possible to toggle the reset line to the chip via a connected GPIO.
 One clue that there’s a reset issue is if the SPI driver spins reading zeros from the TPM and then times out.